Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Computing a rough approximation

-We demonstrate that for any point set $P$, a ring separator exists and secondly, it can always be computed efficiently.
+We demonstrate that for any point set $P$ a ring separator exists under $\sqrt{\sbreg}$ and secondly, it can always be computed efficiently.
 Applying this ``separator'' recursively on our point structure yields a ring-tree structure for searching our point set.
 Before we proceed further, we need to establish some properties of disks under a $\mu$-defective distance.
-Lemma \ref{circle} is immediate from the definition of $\mu$-defectiveness, Lemma \ref{randommufraction} is similar to one obtained by Har-Peled and Mazumdar~\cite{smallestdisk} and the idea of repeating points in both children of a ring-separator derives from a result by Har-Peled and Mendel~\cite{peledmendel}. \begin{lemma} Let $D$ be a $\mu$-defective distance, and let $B(m,r)$ be a ball with respect to $D$.
-Then for any two points $x,y \in B(m,r)$, $D(x,y) < (\mu+1) r$. \end{lemma} \begin{proof} Follows from the definition of $\mu$-defectiveness.
+Lemma \ref{circle} is immediate from the definition of $\mu$-defectiveness, Lemma \ref{randommufraction} is similar to one obtained by Har-Peled and Mazumdar~\cite{smallestdisk} and the idea of repeating points in both children of a ring-separator derives from a result by Har-Peled and Mendel~\cite{peledmendel}.